 Too bad, as I had been looking forward to that and was wearing a swimsuit underneath my clothes.
 Hopefully, on my next visit, I will be able to go for a swim in the Víti explosion crater.

-Víti explosion crater by Askja the following year when it was allowed to swim in the crater again
+Víti explosion crater by Askja the following year, when it was allowed to swim in the crater again

 Lake Askja is situated in the crater of Askja volcano and is the second deepest lake in Iceland (220 m).
 We got such heavy rain on this tour that my photos don't do this beautiful place justice.

 So I am going to add a photo from my last trip to Askja here above.
-You can see that by that time people were swimming in the Víti crater.
+You can see that by that time, people were swimming in the Víti crater.

 You will find a monument by Askja, erected in memory of the German scientists Walter von Knebel and Max Rudloff, who visited Askja in 1907 to study the area.

-The monunment by Askja
+The monument by Askja

 During their explorations of this area, they went in a small boat on Lake Askja to explore the lake and disappeared.
 It was like the earth had swallowed them up.